-In addition to physical injuries resulting from a serious car accident, victims are also at an increased risk of developing psychological problems, most commonly, PTSD.
-Post traumatic stress disorder is a condition that many car accident victims present symptoms of.
-In fact, car accidents are the leading cause of PTSD.
-However, these symptoms can oftentimes be overlooked or go unreported by the victims and are therefore untreated.
+In addition to physical injuries resulting from a severe car accident, victims are at an increased risk of developing psychological problems, most commonly, Post-traumatic stress disorder (PTSD).
+Post-traumatic stress disorder is a condition that many car accident victims present symptoms.
+According to a study by the National Institute of Mental Health (NIMH), 39.2% of motor vehicle accident survivors develop PTSD.
+However, these symptoms can often be overlooked or go unreported by the victims and are untreated.

 What is PTSD?

 PTSD does not look the same for every person suffering from it.
-Some individuals may have bad dreams, some may have hallucinations, some may get crippling anxiety around crowds of people, while others have vivid, uncontrollable flashbacks which force them to relive the traumatic accident.
-In some rare cases, the paranoid ideations people experience can cause people to want to hurt themselves.
+Some individuals may have bad dreams; some may have hallucinations; some may get crippling anxiety around crowds of people, while others have vivid, uncontrollable flashbacks which force them to relive the traumatic accident.
+In rare cases, the paranoid ideations people experience can cause people to want to hurt themselves.

-Some recent studies have shown that annually, somewhere between 10 and 45 percent of car accident victims develop PTSD to varying degrees.
-About 40 percent of people who suffer from a traumatic event develop PTSD symptoms and around 8 percent of the population of the United States meets the qualifying criteria for having PTSD.
-Women suffer from PTSD more often than men do, and people who already suffer from depression are more likely to develop PTSD.
+Studies suggest that around 40 percent of people who suffer from a traumatic event develop PTSD symptoms, and about 6 percent of the population of the United States will have PTSD at some point in their life.
+Women have PTSD more often than men, and people who already suffer from depression are more likely to develop PTSD.

-Because PTSD can be so different from patient to patient, it is important that doctors tailor treatment to the individual.
+Because PTSD can differ from patient to patient, doctors must tailor treatment to the individual.
 Treatments can include therapy and medication or a combination of the two.
 While some cases of PTSD can be resolved more quickly than others, it is not unusual for treatment to be ongoing and weeks, if not months.

 What to do if you think you have PTSD